Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Discussion

 \section{Discussion}

-\subsection{Limitations.}
+\subsection{Limitations}

-Due to the architecture of our encoders, which incorporates 3D convolution operations, they involve a comparatively higher computational cost.
+To encode an extensive scene, an enormous number of voxels is required during the voxelization process, leading to a dramatic increase in computational overhead.
 Moreover, if the voxel size is not set sufficiently small during the voxelization process in Fourier decomposition, fine structural details of the point cloud may be lost.
 Nevertheless, our point cloud encoding approach offers significant advantages over many existing point cloud encoding methods~\cite{pointnet, pointnet++, point_transformer, point_transformer_v2, point_transformer_v3, pointmlp, pointconv, kpconv}, as they achieve excellent performance while maintaining a low memory cost.

-\subsection{Future Works.}
+\subsection{Future Works}

 Our point cloud encoding method not only enables the independent handling of color and geometric attributes but also leverages a large receptive field for feature extraction.
 As a result, while this paper does not demonstrate it due to the lack of a colored point cloud dataset, the approach can extend beyond classification, style transfer, and data augmentation to various point cloud tasks, such as generation and part segmentation.
 Expanding the application of this encoding technique to a broader range of tasks remains a promising direction for future work.